dalwer001/News-Portal/README.md

 # News-Portal
 It's just a simple news portal project.
-Where you could see some news and admin can control those news.
+This is web based application.
+By this application admin can create category of news, create posts and user read this news posts.
+So, here Admin collect the news from a authentic source then he create  title of the news and also add details of the news with picture and then post it.
+User can access this site and get different categories news such as international, national, business, sports, politics etc and easily can read those news with details.
+Technologies- PHP, SQL server, HTML,CSS, JavaScript, Bootstrap